Updated: Nov 18, 2021

 Chances of conception: couples using IUI

-Over 50% of women aged under 40 years will conceive within 6 cycles of IUI.
-Of the 50% that do not conceive, around 25% will conceive with a further 6 cycles of IUI.
+Over half of women having intra-uterine insemination (IUI) aged under 40 years will conceive within 6 cycles of IUI.
+Of the remains half that do not conceive, around 1 in 4 women will conceive with a further 6 cycles of IUI.

-Therefore 75% of women will conceive within 12 cycles of IUI.
+Therefore 3 in 4 women having IUI will conceive within 12 cycles of IUI.

 See table 2 from NICE guidelines which shows the percentage of couples that have conceived in 6-12 cycles of IUI against their age (all under 40).